 Look through the Trailhead Trailmix “Prepare for Your Salesforce Platform Developer I Credential.”
 Take the modules as new, as a refresher and read the content links in the trailmix.

 For another $19 and money I feel is well spent, purchase the Focus on Force Platform Developer 1 Exams.
-(Note: At the time of publication, the mock exams reflect questions for the previous exam.)
+(Note: At the time of publication, the mock exams reflect questions for the previous exam.
+They have since been updated.)
 These mock exams put me into the exam taking mindset, thinking about the various use cases and choosing the best answer.
 There are 4 full mock exams with 60 questions each and exam questions to test your knowledge on each objective.
 There is a detailed explanation with screenshots and reference links for each question.
 I would take these exams or the topic ones to see how I’m doing progress wise on each topic.
 I recommend investing in the paid exam resources (you are paying the company to keep the material updated and present accurate information) rather than rely on quizlets people put together, which may or may not be correct.
 If you then base your studying off of potential wrong answers, that can throw you to a loop.

 Ladies Be Architect PD1 study group recordings, led by Blanca Leon-Carter.